florentpoujol/CSharpToUnityScriptConverter/readme.md

 This extension for Unity3D does a damn good at converting C# scripts into UnityScript scripts.
 More precisely, the extension provides a very good quality mass-conversion solution to translate C# code into UnityScript.

+Main features :
+* very thorough and intelligent conversion (this is simply the best converter on the market)
+* mass conversion : from one file to whole hierarchies
+* ultra fast : 300+ lines/second (try this by hand !)
+* dead-easy setup and use : drop files in a folder then hit a button

-Current version : 1.0
+* Current version : 1.0
-Last edit of this manual on the 30th of November 2012.
+* Last edit of this manual on the 02nd of December 2012.

 #Contact